astrochili/defold-annotations/README.md

 But if something goes wrong and edits are needed, there will be an additional manual release.

+## Contribution

+If you find a typo in the annotations or outdated meta information, please first look for it in [Defold source code](https://github.com/defold/defold/tree/master/engine) and craete a pull request there as it's the main source of documentation.

+Otherwise, on parsing and generation problems, open issues here.

 ## Third-party

 - [json.lua](https://github.com/rxi/json.lua) by rxi